OptimalDesignLab/PDESolver.jl/src/input/README.md

 an unrecognized key is found.

 The mechanics of the key validation are as follows.
-The `extract_keys.jl` script reads the input_vals.txt file, looking for any string that is surrounded by double quotes and starts in the first character of a line.
+The `extract_keys.jl` script reads the input_vals.txt file (and the input_vals_internal.txt), looking for any string that is surrounded by double quotes and starts in the first character of a line.
 All keys are written to a dictonary in the file `known_keys.jl`.
 This file is included by PDESolver.